-- No standard protocols for hyper-parameter sweeping, leading to incomparable and unreproducible results.
-This led to the rather embarrassing result that a paper from 2020 [79] threw into doubt the progress of the entire field over a decade since the early work on RESCAL in 2011 [14]. - Evaluation datasets with serious limitations.
-It took years before the widely used FB15K dataset was discovered to suffer from serious data leakage from the training to testing and validation splits because many triples were simply inverses of other triples, allowing trivial inverse-triple prediction algorithms to already gain a high score [81].
-Furthermore, the small number of datasets used in the literature (Table 3) carries the risk that methods will optimise for the benchmark, instead of optimise for the task. - Dataset size.
-Datasets used in evaluations are typically small (e.g. on the order of 10^5 triples for the widely used FB15k-237 and YAGO3-10) in comparison to the KGs that are currently in routine practical use (often on the order of 10^8 triples or beyond). - - Evaluation metric.
+- Evaluation metric.
 The most widely deployed evaluation metric is hits@k on a held-out set of triples.
 This method favours reconstructing known links (that were already present in the original KG, but held out) over the prediction of genuinely new links that are semantically correct but did not appear in the original KG.
-A method may produce many genuinely new links which rank higher than a predicted held-out link, and such a high-value method would end up with a low hits@k score.
+A method may produce many genuinely new links that rank higher than a predicted held-out link, and such a high-value method would end up with a low hits@k score.
 Ironically, it is these methods which are likely to be of most value in downstream tasks.
-The recently proposed metric sem@k [82] aims to rectify this to some extent, although it remains unclear at the moment how much of this evaluation can be done without expensive human annotation of gold standards. - Bias against external knowledge.
-Almost all current KG completion methods aim to predict links in a KG based on the properties of the KG itself, and this even holds true for most of the inductive methods.
-On the other hand, the new generation of methods that exploit LLMs for KG prediction uses an external knowledge source (i.e., LLMs, see Section 4.1) to predict new links.
+The recently proposed metric sem@k [102] aims to rectify this to some extent, although it remains unclear at the moment how much of this evaluation can be done without expensive human annotation of gold standards.

+Bias against external knowledge.
+Almost all current KG completion methods aim to predict links in a KG based on the properties of the KG itself, and this even holds true for most of the inductive methods that go beyond a transductive setting.
+On the other hand, the new generation of methods that exploit LLMs for KG prediction uses an external knowledge source (i.e., LLMs, see Section 4) to predict new links.
 Not only is this an obviously promising step to take in an inductive setting, but it also holds the promise of taking LP beyond simply extrapolating the structural patterns that are already present in the KG.
 After all, methods that merely extrapolate the existing patterns in a KG are likely to simply replicate the sources of the incompleteness of the KG and are thus unlikely to actually solve the problem that was motivating the KG completion task in the first place.
 It is important to observe that LLMs are by no means the only useful source of external knowledge that can be injected into the KG completion process.
-Other KGs can also provide such background knowledge, leading to an interesting blurring between the tasks of KG linking and KG completion.
+Other KGs can also provide such background knowledge, leading to an interesting blurring between the tasks of KG linking and KG completion [103].
 Recent work on exploiting the temporal evaluation of a KG as the source of information is another example of using information outside the KG for KG completion.

-6.2.
+7.2.
 Recommendations